gnuarmeclipse/gnuarmeclipse.github.io/README.md

-# GNU ARM Eclipse Experimental Site
+# The GNU ARM Eclipse web site

-This is currently not linked to any other page, the main site is still [http://gnuarmeclipse.livius.net/](http://gnuarmeclipse.livius.net/).
+This repository stores the actual, live, GNU ARM Eclipse project web.

+## URL

+Commits to this Git are instantly reflected at [http://gnuarmeclipse.github.io](http://gnuarmeclipse.github.io).

+## GitHub Pages

+As all GitHub Pages webs, this is a fully static site.

+## Jekyll

+This is a Jekyll generated site, but since it uses plug-ins, it cannot be automatically processed by GitHub Pages, and requires the build to be performed off-line.